abhineetz/JavaAlgoAndDSPrep/README.md

 - BinaryTreeSize - Size of the Binary tree.
 - BinaryTreeLevelOrderReverseTraverse - Traverse in reverse level order (reverse BFS)
 - BinaryTreeDeepestNode - 1) Get the deepest node in binary tree.
 2) Get the parent of the deepest node.
+- BinaryTreeDeleteNode - Swap the node to be deleted with the deepest node.
+Make deepest node null.